duncaneddy/rsofa/README.md

 includes the addition or deletion of a function in the library. the [build.rs](./build.rs) file should be updated to reflect the change.
 New functions should be added to the build list and deprecated functions removed.

-Note, `./extern/src/sofa.h` must be updated with the following line commented
+Note, `./extern/sofa.h` must be updated by coping the contents of  `./extern/src/sofa.h` with the following line commented out:
-out:
 ```c
 // #include "math.h"
 ```